bwz3rbot/TAPLAP-clone/readme.md

 export PATH=$PATH:/opt/bin

 $ npm --version
-> 6.14.8
+> ...
 $ node -v
-> v13.13.1
+> ...

-I recomend a fresh install of your Pi, in case there could be any conflicting software previously installed.
+I definately recommend you run a fresh install on your pi before attempting to install anything.

 <b>This project has been tested to work on a Windows Machine.</b>